 “Even with an existing discount, 95% of customers keep asking for better rates”

 Reducing hotel rates doesn’t necessarily generate more volume.
 Instead, making reservations cheaper will help your business only short-term, leaving you in debt in the long run.
-Most people believe that by sharply declining prices, they will compensate with higher volume of visitors.
+Most people believe that by sharply declining prices, they will compensate with a higher volume of visitors.
 This assumption is flawed.
 Even with an existing discount, 95% of customers keep asking for better rates.

-The Center for Hospitality Research, which conducts research that aims at improving the hospitality industry, states that discounts should be used strategically and argue that education hoteliers on this topic is essential.
+The Center for Hospitality Research, which conducts research that aims at improving the hospitality industry, states that discounts should be used strategically and argue that educating hoteliers on this topic is essential.
 The center is hoping to promote and create ongoing efforts to develop price strategies for hotels around the world.